Better Than Takeout: Healthy Homemade Nando’s Loaded Fries Recipe

 Do you hate coriander?
 Leave it out.
 Do you love extra spice?
 Add more chillies.
 Making it yourself means you can build the perfect plate of food for your taste buds.

-The Ingredients You Will Need for homemade Nando’s
+The Ingredients You Will Need for Nando’s Loaded Fries

-To make this healthy homemade Nando’s recipe, you need to gather a few simple ingredients.
+To make this healthy homemade Nando’s Loaded Fries recipe, you need to gather a few simple ingredients.
 Most of these are likely already in your cupboard.

 For the Chips